Muslim History Detective’s log, 10/17/12:

 He fought hard for religious liberty in America, even influencing two Founding Fathers who later became presidents and helping to secure the Bill of Rights.
 He could have just concerned himself with Baptists, who were facing religious persecution at the time, but every chance he had he included religious minorities that did not yet have a representative voice—often specifically naming Muslims among them.

-“Rasheeda,” they seem to plead, using my middle name reserved only for those closest to me, “Never be satisfied having a right for just yourself; be action-oriented in making sure others are not maliciously disenfranchised.”
+Elders from the Clotilda, the last slave ship to be illegally sneaked into America, are calling out to me now too.
+They arrived on U.S. soil long after our nation banned importation of slaves but not before slavery had ended within its borders.
+At least one of these unfortunate African captives on board, with even children among them, was a Muslim woman.“Rasheeda,” they seem to plead, using my middle name reserved only for those closest to me, “Never be satisfied having a right for just yourself; be action-oriented in making sure others are not maliciously disenfranchised.”

 They would know the feeling.